agileobjects/agileobjects.github.io/_posts/2020-09-09-self-documenting-code-comments.md

 ...the comment is redundant.

-The comments for the next two statements again pretty much repeat what their code is doing, especially with our new naming:
+The comments for the next two statements again pretty much repeat what their code is doing, especially with our updated naming:

 ```js
     // If a toggle element was provided, add an .active class